Tylenol warning is a DISTRACTION from the vaccine-autism link

 And maybe Tylenol is not the best painkiller for your use case.

-Maybe there are other things that would work better.
+You know, maybe there are other things that would work better.

 Maybe you just need to drink more water and hydrate better.

-You know, there can be all kinds of things.
+There can be all kinds of things.

-Uh, Pain can be complex, but usually just hitting it with a pharmaceutical is not the right answer for the long run.
+Pain can be complex, but usually just hitting it with a pharmaceutical is not the right answer for the long run.

 But also, I mean, this is just my opinion, but I've never had a pain that Tylenol could take care of that I couldn't just tolerate without Tylenol anyway.

-What I mean is, I think a lot of people are really wimpy about pain.
+What I mean is I think a lot of people are really wimpy about pain.

-You can't handle a little pain.
+You can't handle a little pain?

 Can't handle a little pain.